fermyon/spin/docs/content/sips/006-spin-plugins.md

 Spin plugins must specify compatible versions of Spin in the `spinCompatibility` field of the manifest.
 The field is expected to be a [comparison operator](https://docs.rs/semver/1.0.13/semver/enum.Op.html) (`=, >, >=, <, <=, ~, ^, *`) along with the compatible version of Spin.
 The JSON schema validates that the `spinCompatibility` field is a string that matches the following regular expression: `^[><~^*]?[=]?v?(0|[1-9]\d*)(\.(0|[1-9]\d*))?(\.(0|[1-9]\d*))?(-(0|[1-9]\d*|\d*[a-zA-Z-][0-9a-zA-Z-]*)(\.(0|[1-9]\d*|\d*[a-zA-Z-][0-9a-zA-Z-]*))*)?(\+[0-9a-zA-Z-]+(\.[0-9a-zA-Z-]+)*)?$`.
 For example, specifying `=0.4` means that the plugin is compatible with versions equivalent to `>=0.4.0, <0.5.0`.

 Spin will use the [`semver`](https://docs.rs/semver/1.0.13/semver/struct.VersionReq.html) crate that inspired this syntax to verify that the plugin works on the current version of Spin.
 If it does not, it will fail to install the plugin and log a message explaining the version mismatch.
-An `--skip-version-compat-check` flag can be added to a plugin installation to ignore this error.

 #### Centralized Plugin Manifest Repository